code4it-dev/c4it-hugo/content/article/2025/117-httplogging-asp-net/index.md

  - api
 ---

-Whenever we publish a service, it is important to add proper logging to the application.
-Logging helps us understand how the system works and behaves, and it's a fundamental component that allows us to troubleshoot problems that occur during the actual usage of the application.
+Whenever we publish a service, it is important to add proper logging to the application. **Logging helps us understand how the system works and behaves**, and it's a fundamental component that allows us to troubleshoot problems that occur during the actual usage of the application.

 In this blog, we have talked several times about logging.
 However, we mostly focused on the logs that were written manually.